prdeshpande/LPA/README.md

 The first value is the age.
 The next two values on each line are a count that is used for the pop up windows that appear when the script is running.
 If you have to run a script starting at a different age, make sure the values next to the first age start with 0 and 1.

+This file location is configured under Test > LPATest.java as String sourceFile.
+Make sure to change this value to meet your requirements when running the test.

+You will also need to create a results file for the LPA test.
+The name of the results file in the script is referenced as String pathFile and is titled lpaResults.csv.
+Make sure to create an empty csv file matching this name and set the path, then the script will have a results location.